pjay79/payments-api/README.md

 In this example there are 2 separate workflows for each environment, with development tied to the develop branch, and production to the main branch.

 <img width="1403" alt="Screen Shot 2022-06-14 at 1 29 20 pm" src="https://user-images.githubusercontent.com/14052885/173487499-0f4dec7f-f1a2-4ac6-a3fc-9cd7e8b8718b.png">

+Note: the config.yml fetches an environment file from an S3 bucket.